infinisil/nix-xdg/README.md

 - Split into more files, add default.nix, support for just importing the functions, add overlay.nix
-- Overlay rebuilds a lot, but most ofter you just want changes in the user profiles packages anyways -> what to use instead of an overlay to not make it ugly?
+- Overlay rebuilds a lot, but most often you just want changes in the user profiles packages anyways -> what to use instead of an overlay to not make it ugly?
 - Potential home-manager integration, see https://github.com/rycee/home-manager/issues/95